How To Get Disability Benefits For Mental Illness

 Disability Benefits for Mental Illness

 Generally, governments establish assistance programs for people who live with a disability, either physical or mental, that renders them unable to work.
-In the U.S., the federal government operates over 40 programs that serve people of all ages with mental illness (Do Children Have Mental Health Problems Too?).
+In the U.S., the federal government operates over 40 programs that serve people of all ages with mental illness.
 States have their own disability programs, too, such as state Medicaid.
 Such programs vary from state to state.

 The federal government operates two main disability programs for with people with mental illness if they qualify.
 These large benefits programs are the Supplementary Security Income program (SSI) and Social Security Disability Insurance (SSDI).